c-sanders/AutoconfMacro-Bison/README.md

 ### 1) Introduction

 The sole reason this package exists, is because it contains a file called ```ax_bison_rootdir.m4```.
-This file implements a GNU Autoconf macro which can be used for specifying the location within which the GNU Bison package has been installed on a particular system.
+This file implements a GNU Autoconf macro which can be used for specifying the location into which the GNU Bison package has been installed on a particular system.
 The macro is called
 ```AX_BISON_ROOTDIR``` and in order for a GNU Autotools package to use it properly, it must be
 invoked from the package's ```configure.ac``` file as follows;